SkPhilipp/cortex/README.md

               )  |  \  `.___________|/
 ```

 Smart contracts open up new attack surfaces.
 Their machine-code, storage, and any interactions with them are public.
-Cortex takes smart contracts apart, analyses them & exploits all of their weaknesses.

-Smart contracts open up new attack surfaces.
-Their machine-code, storage, and any interactions with them are public.
 Cortex takes smart contracts apart, analyses them & tries to extract value from them.

 ## Hosting